 Learn about the types of people who become credit counselors.
-This page goes into detail about the ethnic and gender ratio of the workplace.
+This page goes into detail about the employment, gender, and ethnic ratios of the workplace.

 This graph shows the distribution of females and males that are interested in becoming a credit counselor.
 Four or five star ratings on CareerExplorer indicate interest.